donkirkby/live-py-plugin/CONTRIBUTING.md

 ## Sublime Text Development
-Follow the regular installation instructions, but create symbolic links to the files and `space_tracer` folder, instead of copying them.
+Manually install the package using symbolic links to the files and `space_tracer` folder, so changes will be loaded when you restart Sublime Text.

 1. Open Sublime Text 3.
 2. Navigate to Preferences -> Browse packages...